groovy-tutorial/groovy-tutorial/book/parts/02_VariablesDataTypes/01_Variables.md

 def number1 = 10, number2 = 20
 ```

-A set of variables can be assigned values from a list:
+A set of variables can be assigned values from a list (multiple assignment):

 ```groovy
 def number1, number2